Thursday, December 14, 2017

 This is why we play Atari!!

-I cannot stress how much of a thrill it is to experience such a psychotic shooter.
-It looks, sounds and plays brilliantly - and with an option for a two-player co-op.
-The ability to continue on, after dying, is a superb feature that guarantees hours of fun.
-I love this barbaric game and Death Chase is one of the best I have ever played.
+I cannot stress how much of a rush it is to experience such a psychotic shooter. that looks, sounds and plays this well.
+The "continue" feature is excellent and supporting two players spices things up beyond perfect and guarantees hours of fun.
+It's barbaric and Death Chase is one of the best games I have ever played.
 Well done Daniel Fielding.

 Yes, I said that.
-Not only is this a brilliant Atari STe game but it's one of the best games I have ever played.
+Not only a brilliant Atari STe game but is one of the best games I have ever played.
 Ever.

 Stop everything - download now!!